Document AI MCP Server

 “Extract the table from invoice.pdf and print it.”

-Table-extraction model returns structured JSON
+Table extraction model returns structured JSON

-“Perform key-value extraction on my credit-card application.”
+“Perform key-value extraction on my credit card application.”

-Auto-detects file, returns names, dates, SSNs
+Auto-detects a file and returns names, dates, and SSNs

 “Sign invoice.pdf and watermark it with PAID.”

-Adds visible watermark, embeds PAdES signature
+Adds a visible watermark, embeds a PAdES signature

 Core capabilities